 MedBridge offers over 1500 videos of continuing education courses, which can be filtered by different categories such as specialty, body part, setting, and difficulty.

-I used to work in the Outpatient Orthopedic setting.
-I am currently working in Home Health.
+I used to work in the Outpatient Orthopedic setting, but transitioned into Home Health.
 While I still use my standard PT skills, Home Health comes with its own challenges of being a

 The variety of courses offered keeps me interested in learning.
 There are over 1,000 Physical Therapy courses alone on MedBridge.
 I have met more than my required amount of education hours, but I still enjoy checking out other courses available on the MedBridge platform.